-The Norwalk/Nagarote Sister City Project (N/NSCP) is a partnership between Nagarote, Nicaragua, and the Greater Norwalk Area of Connecticut, focusing on sustainable community development and breaking the cycle of poverty for the most disadvantaged children and youth in Nagarote, in accordance with our values.
+The Norwalk/Nagarote Sister City Project (N/NSCP) is a partnership between the people of Nagarote, Nicaragua, and the Greater Norwalk Area of Connecticut, focusing on sustainable community development and breaking the cycle of poverty for the most disadvantaged children and youth in Nagarote, in accordance with our values.

-We value education, community service, leadership development and environmental and economic sustainability.
+- education, community service, leadership development and environmental and economic sustainability;

 In 2015, a Memorandum of Understanding linking the two cities was signed by Norwalk’s Mayor Harry Rilling and Nagarote’s Mayor Mireya Candelaria Urroz Gutiérrez.
 Norwalk and Nagarote became official members of the renowned organization, Sister Cities International.